-This amazing structure was built in the 17th century, probably between 1623 CE and 1655 CE.
+This unique structure was built in the 17th century, probably between 1623 CE and 1655 CE.
 If you are ready to explore one of the largest temple complexes in south India, make sure to include Meenakshi Temple in your bucket.
 The Vaigai river passes close to this temple, and it has as many as 14 monumental gates or gopurams around it.
-What’s interesting, is that the creators had come up with these gates at equal distance from one another.
+What's interesting, is that the creators had come up with these gates at equal distance from one another.
 People all over the country visit this temple to worship Goddess Meenakshi.
-Several coiled corridors, spread over the temple complex add to the grandeur of this structure.
+Several coiled corridors spread over the temple complex add to the grandeur of this structure.
 The idol of Goddess Meenakshi had been engraved out of a single block of emerald.

 This is one of the richest temples, located in South India.
 The splendid architectural designs, made by the Dravidians, define the elegance of the structure.
 It was around 300 CE, that the construction of the Venkateswara Temple had started.
 Also referred to as the 'Tirupati Balaji' temple, it was built for Lord Vishnu.
 The Venkateswara Temple also has several other names, like Tirumala and Tirupati temples.

 Presently, this is one of the most visited South Indian temples.
 The colourful gopuram is the prime attraction for tourists and devotees, and this is as high as a five-storeyed building.
 The Maha Dwaram, or grand entrance, lies below.
 The devotees offer their hair during the tonsuring event at the Venkateswara Swamy Temple.
 Vaikhanasa Agama, a traditional ceremony takes place in this temple, where the devotees worship all the avatars of Lord Vishnu.